-The Fox in a Box experience consists of an interactive discussion, multi-media presentations and the virtual (Version 3) experience is a recorded presentation of the same content.
-Student activities are tailored for the students' grade level.
+The in-person Fox in a Box experience (Versions 1 and 2) includes an interactive discussion and multi-media presentations and the virtual (Version 3) experience is a recorded presentation of the same content.
+Student activities are tailored for the children’s grade level.
 Kindergarten through 2nd graders may complete matching, math, and coloring activities, while 3rd through 5th graders have the opportunity to work on a matching timeline, short story, and creative drawing activities.
 The students conclude their experience with a fun group photo wall activity.
 Fox in Box is available free of charge to Georgia’s elementary schools.

 - The original exhibit sits atop a 24-foot by 24-foot carpet and measures 8-feet tall.

 - Takes approximately 3 hours to set up and under 1 hour to break down.